ethanp/p2p-akka/readme.md

 Much simplified version of BitTorrent.

-* A client loads a local file, converts it into a file hash, and an array of "chunk hashes", i.e. hashes of individual chunks of the file, and uploads these hashes along with the file name to all "trackers" it knows.
+* A client loads a local file, converts it into a file hash, and an array of "chunk hashes" (i.e. hashes of individual chunks of the file) and uploads these hashes along with the file name to all "trackers" it knows
-    * If the hash matches the hash of any file the tracker currently has by this name, or the tracker has no file with this name, the tracker adds this client to the list of known "seeders" of this file.
+    * If the hash matches the hash of any file the tracker currently has by this name, or the tracker has no file with this name, the tracker adds this client to the list of known "seeders" of this file
+    * If the tracker has a file with this name but a different hash, the new listing will be _rejected_
-* A client requests the list of seeders of a file from a tracker, and receives their addresses
+* A client may request the list of seeders of a file from a tracker, and receive their addresses (in the form of Akka `PeerRef`s)
-* The client initiates chunk requests from 4 seeders at a time, and they send the client their chunks.
-The client saves these chunks to a local file.
+* The client initiates chunk requests from up to 4 seeders at a time
+    * they send the client their chunks, and the client saves these chunks to a local file

+### Tests

+I am using TDD, please run the `scalatest` tests in the `tests` directory to verify that your dependencies are there and everything is up and running properly.

+### Actor Structure

+* `Tracker` --- waits for people to say they're seeding, or to ask who's seeding
+* `Client`
+    * converts local available files into hashes and sends them to Tracker
+    * Spawns a `ChunkReplyer` upon chunk requests from other clients
+    * Spawns a `FileDownloader` upon download request from user
+* `FileDownloader` --- spawns `ChunkDownloader`s to download chunks
+    * Tells `Client` actor when the download is finished
+    * Spawns up to 4 concurrent `ChunkDownloaders`
+    * Blacklists peers and retries chunk-downloads when they fail (_untested_)
+* `ChunkDownloader` --- requests a specific chunk of a file from a peer
+    * Recieves the chunk in "pieces" (of the chunk)
+    * Upon receiving a complete "piece", the `FileDownloader` is informed, so that it can update the current download speed, which is printed every second
+    * If no piece arrives beyond a timeout (15 seconds), the download *fails*
+    * When the chunk transfer is complete, the `FileDownloader` is informed, os it can choose a new chunk to download, and a peer to download it from, and spawn a new `ChunkDownloader`

+#### Next-Level Tests

+Allow configurable `max-upload-speed` on client and use it to make writing most of these tests *much* easier because to make a file take a while to download, I can just set the upload speed really low instead of having some gigantic file.
+_Max upload speed_ is feature that should be available to the user anyway.

+1. 2 peers have file but 1 *dies* part-way through transfer
+2. 1 of two peers sends corrupted chunk, other does rest of file
+3. Download from peer who doesn't have whole file
+4. Download from peer who comes online after transfer starts
+5. CLI-based progress bar by setting the `max-upload-speed` to e.g.
+   2-bytes-per-second

+### Eventually...

+1. DHT for peer discovery
+2. Run/test across multiple JVMs/machines

-### Example usage
+### (OLD) Example usage

-**This was how the first prototype worked, it may not work anymore as I've moved to TDD.
-So you may want to just run the test cases instead.
-There will be a new version of the *example usage* once the new protocol is implemented.**
+**This probably doesn't work anymore as I've moved to TDD. _Please just run the test cases instead._ There will be a new version of the *example usage* once I get a better command-line interface running.**

 Fire it up, run "`Master.scala`" and paste the following text into your console.
 This script will transfer the textfile `testfiles/Test1.txt` from two